Why fleeing the city to escape disease and crime is a huge mistake.

 Combing through the FBI tables, I noticed there was a huge variation from one city or town to the next.
 Although there are trends, population really doesn't tell you much about crime.

 For example, Dallas, TX and San Diego, CA have about the same population: 1.4 million people.
-But in Dallas, you’re more than twice as likely to report a violent crime than San Diego.
+But in Dallas, you’re more than twice as likely to report a violent crime than in San Diego.
 Same size, wildly different crime rates.
 At the other extreme, Danville IL, is tiny: just 31,000 people, yet you’re more than 5 times as likely to report violent crime there as in San Diego, and 7 times more likely than in Elmyra, NY, population 27,000.

 So although there is a trend toward more crime in larger cities, there are many really huge exceptions to this trend.